karo-n/f-4e-manual/src/cockpit/wso/right_console/wall.md

 switches being set to EXT ON.

-This can be used during a cold-start after applying ground power and before starting the engines, to already setup the aircraft and operate some systems that require power on these buses.
+This can be used during a cold-start after applying ground power and before starting the engines, to already set up the aircraft and operate some systems that require power on these buses.